 MAURICE PHILIP PORTER

-My name is Maurice Porter I am Group Training Manager for Hepco Slide Systems Ltd a world-leading manufacturer of linear motion systems.
+My name is Maurice Porter I am Head of Learning, Development & Apprenticeships for Hepco Slide Systems Ltd a world-leading manufacturer of linear motion systems.

 Hepco prides itself in providing a highly regarded apprenticeship scheme and we have employed four to five apprentices every year for the past twenty years because we know apprentices are the lifeblood of our organisation.